jorge1497/insurance/index.md

 * [The Rhode Island Community Foundation](http://www.rifoundation.org/CommunityLeadership/CommunityDashboard/tabid/1157/Default.aspx) looks at the % of households with health insurance in their 'Health' domain at the state level, also using data from the CDC's BRFSS.
 * [What Matters to Metros](http://www.futurefundneo.org/whatmatters) includes the Percentage of the population who have health insurance as a factor in their model.

 Some data on HUSKY enrollment is published via the [CTData portal](http://ctdata.org/catalog#), but the information available is from 2005 or 2007 at the latest.
+CT Voices for Children houses more recent data and provides regular analysis on HUSKY.

 ## Sample results